Dr Andreas Giazitzoglu

 Since May 2013, I have been a Lecturer in Entrepreneurship at Newcastle University’s Business School.

 I have three broad research areas: first, the sociology of entrepreneurship, especially from an identity perspective; second, the sociology of organisations, particularly in relation to lived-experience; third, the sociology of masculinity (following on from my doctoral work, and 'pre-business school' years).
 My research is generally guided, theoretically, by the sociology of Goffman and Bourdieu, and the methodological principles of ethnography and phenomenology.
+The overriding theme in my research relates to exclusion and inequality: I consider issues of entrepreneurship, organisational life and masculinity from the perspective of those who potentially face particular barriers, especially as a result of their social-class and sociological structure.
+How these barriers are transcended, or not, forms the primary basis of my empirical analysis.

 I currently co-supervise two PhD students.
 I have supervised two PhD students to completion.
 I am keen to supervise more PhD students, working in my areas of interest.